Alvarez-Jose/applied-nlp-multilabel-pipeline/README.md

 - All scripts resolve paths relative to `PROJECT_ROOT = Path(__file__).resolve().parent` — do not rely on the current working directory
 - Google Sheets ID is configured in `data_pipeline/database/sheets_interface.py` — point it at your own spreadsheet
-- `service_account.json` must be in the project root and is gitignored; on Streamlit Cloud it's written from secrets at startup
+- `service_account.json` must be in the project root and is gitignored; on Streamlit Cloud, it's written from secrets at startup
 - Pipeline logs are written to `logs/pipeline_{timestamp}.log` in addition to stdout
 - Large model files use Git LFS; DeBERTa weights are excluded from git entirely and hosted on HF Hub
 - To regenerate the PDF user guide: `python docs/generate_dashboard_guide.py`